Send vs Sent: What's the Difference?

 How can I avoid mixing up "send" and "sent"?

 Always check the time context of your sentence.
 If you're describing a past action, use "sent."
 For present or future actions, use "send."
-AI tools like CleverType can also help catch these errors automatically.
+AI tools like CleverType can also help catch these errors automatically as you type.